united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step3/info.md

 * Configure your CoreWaapService instance
 * Again access the profile page
-* Log in to the vulnerable "Juiceshop" application again
+* Log in to the vulnerable "OWASP Juice Shop" application again
 * Set a username in the profile page again

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***`